exercism/fortran/docs/TESTS.md

 by running `cmake -G` with a suitable generator and the location of the directory for the exercise.
 CMake will generate a build script appropriate for your operating system.
-To keep those generated files separate from your exercise source code, it is common to create a directory called `Debug` or `build` to hold these generated build files, as well as the compiled code.
+To keep those generated files separate from your exercise source code, it is common to create a directory called `build` to hold these generated build files, as well as the compiled code.

 This will keep your exercise folder uncluttered and tidy.